 The Court limits the volume of paper documents it receives in civil and small claims cases by utilizing the following procedure.

 Orders and Judgments.
-Counsel should submit proposed Orders and Judgments through the Florida Courts E-Filing Portal.
+Counsel should submit proposed Orders and Judgments through the the Florida Courts E-Filing Portal.
 Please be advised that the Court may decline to enter any proposed Order or Judgment submitted in paper.

 Filed Documents.
 If a document has been filed in the court file, the document may be viewed by the Court without a paper copy being furnished.
 Counsel should refrain from furnishing to the Court any duplicative paper copies of previously filed documents.